-For more information on these Medigap policies, visit Medicare.gov/find-a-plan or call your State Insurance Department.
-See pages 47-48.
+For more information on these Medigap policies, visit Medicare.gov/medigap-supplemental-insurance-plans or call your State Insurance Department.
+See pages 47-48 for the phone number of your local State Insurance Department.

 Plans known as "50% and 25% cost-sharing plans" are available.
 These plans are similar to standardized Plans K (50%) and L (25%).
-A high-deductible plan (\$2,300 deductible for 2019) is also available.
+A high-deductible plan (\$2,490 for 2022) is also available.